 The advantage of the complete solution is that the ultimate goals of cleanliness analysis are more easily achieved:

-- Determine the particles’ potential to cause damage and
+- Determine a particle’s potential to cause damage and

 - Find and eliminate the sources of contamination for particles that pose a significant risk to the product’s performance and lifetime.

 The advantages of a 2-methods-in-1 materials analysis solution, which combines optical microscopy and chemical analysis via laser induced breakdown spectroscopy (LIBS), for an efficient cleanliness analysis were presented.

 Cleanliness analysis is important for many types of products in multiple industries like transportation, electronics, and pharmaceuticals.
 Often the time and expense allocated for cleanliness analysis is limited, however obtaining reliable results and achieving product quality is always key.

 An example of a 2-in-1 solution is the DM6 M LIBS materials analysis system.
 It offers accurate, rapid visual and chemical analysis in one instrument, eliminates sample preparation and transfer between devices, and allows the sample to remain at all times under ambient conditions during the analysis.
 A 2-in-1 solution allows the source of contamination for risky particles to be identified more easily compared to SEM/EDS methods.
 These advantages enable users to perform fast, precise, and more cost-effective cleanliness analysis.